yozhgoor/CreateProcessW/README.md

 You can customize the command with these methods:

+* `new` create a Command using the provided command line.
+The first part of the string before a space specifies the module name.
+If you are using a long file name that contains a space, use quoted strings to indicate where the file name ends and arguments begin.
+If the file name does not contain an extension, `.exe` is appended.
+This is the equivalent of the `lpCommandLine` parameter of the [`CreateProcessW`][create-process-w-parameters] function.
-* `inherit_handles` - If this parameter is `true`, each inheritable handle in the calling process is inherited by the new process.
+* `inherit_handles` enable/disable handles inherance.
+If this parameter is
+    `true`, each inheritable handle in the calling process is inherited by the new process.
 If the parameter is `false`, the handles are not inherited.
     Note that inherited handles have the same value and access rights as the original handles.
-The default value is `true`.
+The default value is `true` and this is the equivalent of the `bInheritHandles` parameter of the
+    [`CreateProcessW`][create-process-w-parameters] function.

-* `current_dir` - The full path to the current directory for the process.
-If you don't provide a value, the new process will have the same current drive and directory as the calling process.
+* `current_directory` is the full path to the current directory for the process.
+If you don't provide a value, the new process will have the same current drive and directory as the calling process and this is equivalent of the `lpCurrentDirectory` parameter of the [`CreateProcessW`][create-process-w-parameters] function.

 ## Execute the command